Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 - Accept the suggestion by selecting `Accept` or pressing `Enter`.

 > [!NOTE]
-> GitHub Copilot can do more than one thing at a time.
-It added the new property to each plane and next Wright Brothers plane to the list of planes.
+> GitHub Copilot goes beyond simple edits—it multitasks efficiently.
+In one step, it added the new property to each plane, updated the list with the next Wright Brothers aircraft, and even referenced Wikipedia for historical accuracy.

+- Pressing Ctrl + I activates `Editor inline Chat`, allowing it to analyze your workspace, detect related files (like models), and ensure seamless property updates across your project.

 ### Congratulations you've made it to the end! &#9992; &#9992; &#9992;